SurviveJS - Maintenance

 Artem Sapegin

-Frontend developer living in Berlin, award-losing photographer and owner of two crazy dogs.
+Coffee first frontend engineer living in Berlin, award-losing photographer, and friend of dogs.
 Creator of React Styleguidist.

 Bundles that include this book